 Students considering this option can complete general education courses during the day or evening, while most paralegal classes are available only in the evening.
 Prospective paralegals may benefit from courses in bankruptcy, criminal procedures, litigation and domestic relations.
 At the conclusion of the 2-year program, students participate in an internship where they gain experience in the paralegal profession.
 Employers who participate in NHTI's internship program may conduct a criminal background check on students who apply for employment.

 Franklin Pierce University

 Franklin Pierce University's main campus is situated in the southwestern New Hampshire town of Rindge, but there are four other state locations and one in Arizona.
 The school offers prospective students the convenience of a certificate program in paralegal studies that can be completed entirely online.

 Certificate in Paralegal Studies

-This online certificate program consists of 10 courses and 30 credits of coursework that can be completed in about 1 year.
+This online certificate program consists of 10 courses and 30 credits that can be completed in about one year.
 Program coursework focuses on paralegal fundamentals; legal analysis; real estate, tort, business and probate law; litigation; and microcomputer applications.
 Students that successfully complete the certificate program are eligible to take the National Certification Exam affiliated with the National Association for Legal Assistants.